gridpp-Edi/appBox/Readme.md

 ## Support for Windows/MacOS

 Neither of these support containers directly.
 Both just launch a Linux VM and run containers in that.
 A Linux VM on either **will** work as expected.

-## Support for caching container layers

-Right now only complete sandboxes are captured/cached.
-With a bit of re-factoring the code can cache single layers from complex containers, but for now this has been decided to be 'enough for now'.

 For more info see FAQ.md